fieldtrip/website/faq/spectral/datatype_freq.md

     - /faq/datatype_freq/
 ---

-# In what way can frequency domain data be represented in FieldTrip?

 ## Different output options in ft_freqanalysis

 When computing the frequency domain representation of your data using **[ft_freqanalysis](/reference/ft_freqanalysis)**, you can specify the cfg-option 'output'.
 This option determines the representation of your data: